AP-Skill-Development-Corporation/KEC-CSM-Python/README.md

   - Markdown Format Overview and sample example on each
   - Python Basics Like variable,assignment of variable,data types,operators and keywords
   - Type,typecasting,Input and Output Formatting with sample example on each

+## Day-03(22-09-2023):
+  - Conditional Statements with sample example on each
+  - Loops Overview,for and range with sample example on each